Excerpt 7, A Seat for the Rabble

 “That’ll be enough about Fourth Wings and dead kings,” Rose broke in curtly.
 “We’ve come to make coin, not trouble.”

 Sara would have rather liked to learn more.
 She could sit and listen to Caleb talk for hours.
 He knew a lot for a Common peasant, but that was because he hadn’t been born one.
 Mother once told her that Caleb had belonged to a highborn house in Westland, and that his lord father had stripped him of his title and inheritance when he refused a plain-looking wife.
-Father had said he was someone best left alone, but the onion farmer was all they’d had for help at market since his disappearance.
-Without Caleb’s stinky onions, they wouldn’t have been able to pay their taxes, and her mother would have had to remarry or give her up.
+Father had said he was someone best left alone, but the farmer was all they’d had for help at market since his disappearance.
+Without Caleb’s stinky onions, they wouldn’t have been able to pay their taxes, and her mother would’ve had to remarry or give her up.

-She watched as Caleb angled his head back for another drag.
+Caleb angled his head back for another drag.
 He handed her the waterskin.
 “Left a little more for you, Princess.”

 She slaked her thirst as Sacreis rode his blazing sun chariot to the sky stables high above, and thought on how hideous the Walls looked.